JensFuenderich/MetaPipeX/README.md

 ## How to install the R-package
 renv::install("JensFuenderich/MetaPipeX/R-Package")

-## The structure of this repository
+## The folders and documents of this repository

 ### R-package

-This folder contains the R-package MetaPipeX.
-This is what is installed by running the "install_github" command (in "How to install the R-package").
-It contains 5 analysis/pipeline functions
+This repository hosts the R-package MetaPipeX.
+The package contains five analysis/pipeline functions

 - MetaPipeX::summarize_sites()
 - MetaPipeX::merge_site_summaries()
 - MetaPipeX::meta_analyze_MASCs()
 - MetaPipeX::create_MetaPipeX_format()
 - MetaPipeX::full_pipeline()

-the function to locally run the Shiny App
+a function to locally run the MetaPipeX Shiny App

 - MetaPipeX::ShinyApp()

 and a function that runs a simple simulation to create multi-lab data at the individual participant level (used test and demonstrate MetaPipeX functions and the Shiny app)

-- MetaPipeX::simulate_IPD()
+- MetaPipeX::simulate_IPD().

+There MetaPipeX::ShinyApp() function calls the app.R file which contains the UI and server code.
+Additional scripts from the package are in the R- and further sources for the app in the inst-folder.

 ### MetaPipeX_0.0.0.9000.pdf